Current Role at Stanford

 Director, High-Throughput Bioscience Center

 The High-Throughput Bioscience Center's mission is to provide researchers at Stanford with the ability to run high-throughput chemical, siRNA, cDNA, and high-content screens for the purpose of drug and/or target discovery.
 The HTBC is a Stanford University School of Medicine core facility and was created in 2003 by the Department of Chemical and Systems Biology (formerly Molecular Pharmacology).
-The HTBC is a shared resource (Bioscience Screening Facility) for the Stanford Cancer Institute (more info), the Digestive Disease Center (Chemical Genomics Core), and the NIH Clinical and Translational Science Award (Spectrum).
+The HTBC is a shared resource (Bioscience Screening Facility) for the Stanford Cancer Institute.

-The HTBC is located in CCSR Room 0133-North Wing, between the Transgenic Mouse Facility, the Immune Monitoring Core, and the Stanford Functional Genomics Facility.
+The HTBC is located in CCSR Room 0133-North Wing, between the Transgenic Mouse Facility, and the Stanford Functional Genomics Facility.

 Member, Stanford Cancer Institute